 Requests may be received from the following:

-• All applications for SARs will require formal identification through two forms of ID, one of which must contain a photo.
+All applications for SARs will require formal identification through two forms of ID, one of which must contain a photo, one must contain proof of address.
 Acceptable documents include passports, photo driving licences and bank statements but not bills.

 We have 30 days to respond to Subject Access Requests.